TGMPA/TGM-Plugin-Activation/README.md

 ## Changelog ##

+### Next ###

+* Changed development to be more like the git-flow model - master is the latest release, develop is where commits are made etc.
+* Fixed i18n strings to use a literal textdomain instead of a variable (@GaryJones)

 ### 2.3.6 ###

 * Fixed API error when clicking on the plugin install row action link for an externally hosted plugin